muhammad-owais-javed/aws-creds-manager/README.md

 - Complete cleanup option to remove all traces of credentials

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/newFeature`)
-3. Commit your changes (`git commit -m 'Add some New Feature'`)
-4. Push to the branch (`git push origin feature/newFeature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.